2,458 texts in Legends of the Jews (Ginzberg)

 Our story begins with messengers.
 The messengers of Agnias, to be precise, hurrying back from Kittim (often associated with Cyprus or sometimes Rome) with good news.
 They carry the...

-The Legends of the Jews, that incredible compilation by Rabbi Louis Ginzberg, gives us glimpses into just that kind of world.
-Today, we're diving into a story of kings, armies, and...
+The Legends of the Jews, that incredible compilation by Rabbi Louis Ginzberg, gives us glimpses into just that kind of world. a story of kings, armies, and a very clever young sorc...

-According to Ginzberg's retelling in Legends of the Jews, the people of Kittim – often associated with the Romans or other Mediterranean peoples – held Zepho in high esteem.
-They w...
+The people of Kittim – often associated with the Romans or other Mediterranean peoples – held Zepho in high esteem.
+They were so impressed with him that they practically begged him...

 Once upon a time, King Agnias had a queen named Yaniah.
 Now, Yaniah wasn’t just any queen; she was from the land of Kittim, a place far, far away from Africa, where Agnias ruled.
 S...